eewpw/eewpw/docs/PLAYBACKS.md

 > Before continuing, see [Config README](README_CONFIG.md) for a detailed description of all configuration fields and examples.

-EEWPW is shipped with a helper script (`scripts/manage-config.sh`) to manage the configuration file which resides **inside the frontend container** at `/app/client/eewpw-config.toml`.

 1. When EEWPW is built the first time, the config file does not exist.
 For your first performance simulations, we will prepare a minimal profile inside a file in `toml` format.

 ```toml